ariddell/tatom/source/index.rst

 consists of a series of tutorials covering basic procedures in quantitative text analysis.
 The tutorials cover how to prepare a text corpus for analysis and how to explore a collection of texts using topic models and machine learning.

-These tutorials are addressed to an audience in the humanities and social sciences.

 .. toctree::
    :maxdepth: 2